textlint/textlint/docs/use-as-modules.md

     // if same ruleId or pluginId, customDescriptor is used.
     descriptor: customDescriptor.concat(textlintrcDescriptor)
 });

+// The second param should be a filename whose extension hints at the type
-const result = await linter.lintText("TODO: fix me", "README.md");
+// of content being passed to lintText(), e.g. README.md for Markdown. const result = await linter.lintText("TODO: fix me", "README.md");
 console.log(result);

 ```

 ## Get lintable file extensions